-On November 8, 2022, the Company completed a consolidation of its common shares on a three to one basis.
+On November 8, 2022, the Company completed a consolidation of its common shares on a three to one basis and on May 1, 2024, the Company completed a consolidation of its common shares on a six to one basis.
 All share and per share amounts have been retrospectively adjusted to reflect the consolidation.
 Any references to common shares are on a post-consolidation basis.
 Numbers of warrants and stock options and their respective exercise prices have been retrospectively adjusted to reflect the effects of the consolidation.